 Full details of the admission arrangements can be found in the Primary and Secondary Admissions brochure produced by Durham County Council.
 Visit the Durham County Council website for information regarding the school admission process and primary school admissions.
 To appeal against an admission decision visit: School admissions-appeals.

-Children and young people with an Education, Health and Care Plan (or Statement of Special Education Needs) follow a different admission and transfer process for a new school.
+Children and young people with an Educational Health Care Plan or Statement of Special Education Needs, follow a different admission and transfer process for a new school.
 Please continue to complete Durham County Council’s parental preference form, as part of the admission process to a new school.
 You continue to have a right to request a particular school and this will be considered alongside the information that we have about your child’s special educational needs.
 The information would have been provided as part of the Education, Health and Care assessment or following the review meeting.

 If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment.

-Shotley Bridge Primary School is a two form entry primary school from Reception to Year 6.
-Reception, Year 1 and Year 2 children are taught in our Benfieldside Road site and Year 3,4,5 and 6 children are taught in our Snows Green Road site.
+Shotley Bridge Primary School is a two form entry primary school from Reception to Y4, one Y5 class and two form entry in Y6.
+Reception, Y1 and Y2 children are taught in our Benfieldside Road site and Y3, Y4, Y5 and Y6 children are taught in our Snows Green Road site.

 Shotley Bridge Primary School has a PAN of 60 per year group and class admission limit of 30 per class.